Wondering how to sell better in your retail store? Begin with looking at your attitude towards selling...

 Everyone hates that type of approach

-You hear it when customers reference used-car salesman, or say, "He could sell ice to Eskimos," or compare them to "Insurance salesmen, I don't trust the lot of 'em."
+You hear it when customers reference used-car salesman, say, "He could sell ice to Eskimos," or compare them to "Insurance salesmen, I don't trust the lot of 'em."
 But most salespeople are not like that, Willy Loman in Death of a Salesman or Danny Devito's character in the 1987 film Tin Men.

 How to use SW sales in retail